 Cuddle a Koala at the Lone Pine Sanctuary

-Ever fancied meeting a cuddly koala bear?
+Ever fancied meeting an adorable koala?
 The Lone Pine Koala Sanctuary is definitely one of the best places to do just that.
-You can see all kinds of indigenous Australian animals, such as kangaroos, wallabies, wombats, dingoes, snakes and even crocodiles.
-Stop by to watch bird of prey flight demonstrations, see the adorable platypuses at dinner time, and learn how Australian farmers use sheep dogs to round up their flocks and help with shearing.
-Of course, you can also meet the koalas, and get that perfect ‘cuddling a koala’ photograph to show off back home.
+You can see all kinds of indigenous Australian animals, such as kangaroos, wallabies, wombats, dingoes, snakes, and even crocodiles.
+Stop by to watch bird of prey flight demonstrations, see the adorable platypuses at dinner time, and learn how Australian farmers use sheepdogs to round up their flocks and help with shearing.
+Of course, you can also meet the koalas and get that perfect ‘cuddling a koala’ photograph to show off back home.

 Climb the Story Bridge

-Constructed in 1930s Depression-era Brisbane, the huge steel Story Bridge is a much loved landmark of the city.
-There are only three bridges that can be climbed in cities around the world, including Sydney, Auckland, and Brisbane, so get your climbing shoes on and make the most of this rare experience.
-It caters to people of all fitness levels, as long as you’re over ten years old, and gives you a spectacular view over the city.
-For those among us that are a little braver, the Story Bridge also offers you the chance to abseil your way back to terra firma.
+Constructed in the 1930s during Depression-era Brisbane, the huge steel Story Bridge is a much-loved landmark of the city.
+There are only three bridges that can be climbed in cities around the world, including Sydney, Auckland, and Brisbane, so lace up your climbing shoes and make the most of this rare experience.
+It caters to people of all fitness levels, as long as you’re older than ten years old, and gives you a spectacular view over the city.
+For those among us who are a little braver, the Story Bridge also offers you the chance to abseil your way back to terra firma.
 What a great adventure!

 Relax at the South Bank Parklands

-Southbank is Brisbane’s signature district, once the original site of the 1988 World Expo, it is now a hive of parklands, plazas, promenades, and even a street beach.
+Southbank is Brisbane’s signature district, once the original site of the 1988 World Expo.
+It is now a hive of parklands, plazas, promenades, and even a street beach.
 The atmosphere is very relaxed, and you can make use of the BBQ areas, swim in the lagoons, or explore the walking trails.
-Lined with trendy cafes and restaurants, and home to an artificial beach, it is one of the best places to kick back, relax and enjoy all that Brisbane has to offer.
+Lined with trendy cafés and restaurants and home to an artificial beach, it is one of the best places to kick back, relax, and enjoy everything Brisbane has to offer.

 Where to Eat

-Malt offers contemporary cuisine that is a taste bud tingling testament to Australia’s resurgent interest in food.
-The restaurant offers fine dining at its best, with attentive service, rustic décor and live piano music creating the perfect atmosphere to sample some of Brisbane’s best culinary offerings.
-An intentionally limited menu allows the featured dishes to showcase the skill of the chef, with each dish brimming with local produce and perfectly balanced flavours.
-This is definitely a time to strike out from your flavour comfort zone and discover an amazing dish that you wouldn’t usually choose.
-The kingfish in a Moreton Bay bug sauce and the wagyu sirloin are truly excellent.
+Malt offers contemporary cuisine that is a tastebud-tingling testament to Australia’s resurgent interest in food.
+The restaurant offers fine dining at its best with attentive service, rustic décor, and live piano music, creating the perfect atmosphere to sample some of Brisbane’s best culinary offerings.
+An intentionally limited menu allows the featured dishes to showcase the skill of the chef with each dish brimming with local produce and perfectly balanced flavours.
+This is definitely a time to strike out from your flavour comfort zone and discover an amazing dish you wouldn’t usually choose.
+The kingfish in a Moreton Bay bug sauce and the Wagyu sirloin are truly excellent.

 Showcasing beautiful Italian cuisine done right, Tartufo has a mouth-watering menu alive with the flavours of Napoli.
-Pizza is its flagship dish, and for those who want a more relaxed dining experience this can also be ordered in the bar area.
-The margarita and primavera are created authentically, with the technique and freshness of ingredients easily discernible in this superior end product.
-In the bar you’ll be limited to the (delicious) pizza selection, but if you have a craving for fine dining then the main restaurant does just that.
+Pizza is its flagship dish, and for those who want a more relaxed dining experience, this can also be ordered in the bar area.
+The margarita and primavera are created authentically with the technique and freshness of ingredients easily discernible in this superior end product.
+At the bar, you’ll be limited to the (delicious) pizza selection, but if you have a craving for fine dining, then the main restaurant does just that.
 The menu is a delightful array of classic Italian flavours with a modern twist, all constructed and presented with amazing attention to detail.
-The snapper is a standout dish, with some reporting that it is the best they’ve ever tried, while the rabbit pasta and calamari are both stunning examples of how to let fine produce speak for itself.
-If you can’t possibly choose, opt for the mixed degustation — you won’t regret it.
+The snapper is a standout dish with some reporting that it is the best they’ve ever tried while the rabbit pasta and calamari are both stunning examples of how to let fine produce speak for itself.
+If you can’t possibly choose, opt for the mixed dégustation — you won’t regret it.